BobDeng1974/gio-device-driver/README.md

 ```

  - POST /devices/{deviceId}/actions/{actionName}: triggers an action on the specified device.
     The device is identified by its MAC address.
-Action name is the symbolic name associated to the action.
+Action name is the symbolic name associated with the action.
-    The Device Driver will maps the name with the proper BLE characteristic UUID.
+    The Device Driver will map the name with the proper BLE characteristic UUID.
-    It allows send a value with the request.
+    It allows sending a value with the request.

     Example body:
 ```json